 - Natural lighting can be provided by incorporating clear poly-carbonate sheeting in the roof over the working areas.

-- Good ventilation is essential in deer sheds, it is common for temperatures to rise to dangerous levels especially in summer, this becomes a welfare issue for the stock, and is very uncomfortable to work in.
+- Good ventilation is essential in deer sheds, it is common for temperatures to rise to dangerous levels especially in summer, and this becomes a welfare issue for the stock, and is very uncomfortable to work in.
 There is information within the welfare code related to ventilation and temperature levels within sheds.

-- Provide adequate lighting and good ventiliation, however it is recommended that deer contained within the shed are not able to see deer leaving the shed, or deer outside in paddocks or holding yards.
+- Provide adequate lighting and good ventilation, however it is recommended that deer contained within the shed are not able to see deer leaving the shed, or deer outside in paddocks or holding yards.

 - Concrete floors can be installed in the shed after the yard and race posts are installed, and before walls are constructed.